box/box-python-sdk-gen/docs/session_termination.md

-Validates the roles and permissions of the group, and creates asynchronous jobs to terminate the group&#x27;s sessions.
+Validates the roles and permissions of the group, and creates asynchronous jobs to terminate the group's sessions.
 Returns the status for the POST request.

 This operation is performed by calling function `create_group_terminate_session`.